wkolowski/Type-Theory-Wishlist/README.md

 1. Intersperse the section on subtyping into the main text.
 1. Change Coind-Coind to make sure it understands subtyping.
 1. Rethink once more the subtyping with parameters and indices.
-1. Boom Hierarchy vs Closure Operators for relations.
+1. Boom Hierarchy vs Closure Operators for relations (Reflexive Closure is like identity element, Transitive Closure is like `List`, symmetric closure is like a commutative monoid, but there also are some closures, like dense closure, which do not really correspond to anything from the Boom hierarchy).
 1. Combine Overlapping and Order-Independent Patterns and the ordinary pattern matching.